 - Please do not burn trash, bottles or cans in the fire rings.

 - All firewood must be able to fit inside the fire ring.
 Logs or wood hanging over the sides of the fire ring is prohibited.
 FIRES ARE ALLOWED IN DESIGNATED FIRE PITS ONLY, UNLESS UNDER NO BURN RESTRICTIONS.

-- Camping equipment must be completely removed, fires extinguished with water Leaving no smoke or embers, and camping sites cleaned by campers before departure.
+- Camping equipment must be completely removed, fires extinguished with water leaving no smoke or embers, and camping sites must be cleaned by campers before departure.

 - The digging, leveling of ground or removal of site landscape timbers is prohibited

 - There is to be no cutting or chopping of trees.
 Destruction, defacement or carving of trees or any other natural feature is prohibited.